Nyandwi/algorithms/README.md

 * [The Algorithms - Python](https://github.com/TheAlgorithms/Python)
 * [Interactive Coding Challenges](https://github.com/donnemartin/interactive-coding-challenges)

-I will go into all of those resources, but I might randomly peep in some of them.
+I will not go into all of those resources, but I might randomly peep in some of them.